-^{}This is excluding CASA deposits of Rs.
-2,614 Cr from one government banking account which is non-sustainable in nature.
-Including this, the CASA to total deposits ratio would have been 21.76%.
+\This is excluding CASA deposits of Rs.
+1,346 crore from one government banking account which is non-sustainable in nature with fluctuating balance.
+This was a special deal which would expire in June 2020 at special terms hence excluded from calculations.